fishcus/KAP-manual/en/install/installation_on_cloud/deploy_on_qingcloud.md

 ### **Request Trial License and Login**

-On the first time visiting, KAP will ask for a license.
+On the first time visiting, Kyligence Enterprise will ask for a license.
 If you don’t have a license, you can easily request a free trial license here.
 Click ”Apply Evaluation License“, fill in your email address, organization name and person name, and then click ”Submit“.
 It will download a trial license immediately and then you can go ahead.
 After the trial expires (two months), you can contact Kyligence to purchase a formal license.

 ![Figure 6.
 Apply Trial License](images/trial_license.png)